-In a 1996 presidential briefing, the head of the US Federal Reserve, Alan Greenspan, compared the explosion of economic activity on the Internet to the discovery of a new planet.
-Although at that moment, they were looking at an economic bubble that would burst around five years later, the economy of Greenspan’s cyber planet has grown to account for around 15% of the world's output, and its GDP continues to grow at a rate more than twice as fast as that of the physical world.
+In a 1996 presidential briefing, Federal Reserve Chairman Alan Greenspan compared the economic activity of the early internet to the discovery of a new planet.
+The administration was looking at the dot-com bubble that would burst around five years later.
+The analogy wasn’t mistaken, though - just early.
+Greenspan’s cyber planet now accounts for around 15% of global economic output, and its GDP is expanding more than twice as fast as the physical world’s.

-Greenspan’s likening of the Internet to a new world has always struck me as a fruitful way to think about the sprawling technology.
-When I was in the business of building social media platforms, I found that giving the Internet a sense of place helped me to hold unfamiliar tech concepts together and communicate complicated strategies to my collaborators.
-I thought of my co-founders as explorers and our developers as tradesmen as we carved out a piece of land from the limitless cybermass.
-We set up laws through code, instantiated customs through the user interface, and encouraged digital pioneers to build profiles on our plot in the hope that one day we would preside over a digital country.
+Thinking of the Internet as an abstract planet has always struck me as a fruitful way to view the sprawling technology.
+When I was in the business of building social media platforms, I found that giving the Internet a sense of place helped me to hold unfamiliar tech concepts together and communicate strategies to my collaborators.
+I thought of my co-founders as explorers and our developers as tradesmen as we carved out a piece of land from the limitless cybermass and built on it.
+We set up laws through code, instantiated customs through the user interface, and encouraged digital pioneers to set up profiles on our plot in the hope that one day, we would preside over our own digital country.

-This fun and functional construct became much more profound for me when I came across philosopher Karl Popper’s concept of the ‘Three Worlds’.
+The fun and functional construct became more profound for me when I came across philosopher Karl Popper’s concept of the ‘Three Worlds’.

-For Popper, reality can be broken down into three distinct categories that he called Worlds.
-World One is the realm of physical objects, the lifeless domain of matter and movement that gives rise to living organisms.
-From these organisms, a second world of subjective states emerges.
-This is the realm of qualia, where all feelings, inner thoughts, and memories take place.
-From this subjective realm, a world of human abstraction comes into being - our World Three (W3).
+Popper wrote about three distinct “Worlds,” which he used as a categorical schema to think about and discuss reality as a whole.
+World One is the realm of physical objects, the lifeless domain of matter and movement.
+This world gives rise to living organisms from which a separate world of subjective states emerges.
+The second world is the realm of qualia, where all feelings, inner thoughts, and memories take place.
+From the subjective realm of World Two, a separate world of human abstraction can sprout - our intersubjective World Three (W3).

-Popper’s W3 is an intersubjective category that includes our ever-evolving language, art, culture, and concepts.
-It’s our shared world of meaning that’s not quite physical although it manifests through material means, and it’s not quite experiential though it’s felt in our experiences.
-It has existed in different forms for as long as human beings have communicated and civilisations are built and destroyed through its many different configurations.
+Popper’s W3 is a category that includes our ever-evolving language, art, culture, and concepts.
+It’s our collective world of meaning that’s not quite physical, although it manifests through material means, and it’s not entirely experiential, though it’s felt in our experiences.
+It has existed in different forms for as long as human beings have communicated, and civilisations are built and destroyed via its various configurations.

-At any point in time, the entire corpus of human mental activity sits scattered across the planet ready to be engaged with.
-This sprawling mess of symbolised thought is lost and rediscovered, built upon and arranged, as human populations work together to create sanctuaries of meaning.
+At any point in time, the entire corpus of human mental activity sits scattered across the planet, ready to be engaged with.
+This sprawling mess of symbolised thought is lost and rediscovered, built upon and arranged as human populations work together to create meaning and commune through it.
+Whether religious or ideological or combinations of both, human groups will organically arrange symbolic sanctuaries of meaning that form the basis for collaboration and community.
+Put another way, a sanctuary of meaning is a complex of facts, values, and stories that represent the world so that people can place themselves within a context and participate in the collective maintenance of the good while moving toward some version of “better”.

-Much of what we call Western civilisation has proceeded from a collection of founding texts, the Bible, from which a myriad of secondary material was produced and the sanctuary of meaning we call Christianity emerged.
-I am setting aside any theological considerations here to focus purely on how human beings established and maintained Christianity as the dominant worldview through the practical means of media curation and distribution.
+Much of what we call Western civilisation has proceeded from the collection of founding texts that make up the Bible.
+A myriad of secondary material was created and shared around the Bible, and the sanctuary of meaning we call Christianity emerged.
+I am setting aside any theological considerations here to focus purely on how human beings practically established and maintained Christianity as a civilisaitonal worldview.

-Throughout most of the common era, the institutions of church and state kept tight control over the world of meaning with heresy and treason laws.
-This Catholic configuration of W3 was understood to be the word of God mediated through the authority of His institutions understood to be best able to interpret God’s divine will.
-These interpretations motivated behavioural norms, conquests, inquisitions, and many different rhythms of cultural activity.
+Throughout most of the common era, the institutions of church and monarchy kept tight control over the world of meaning.
+This Catholic configuration of W3 was understood to be the word of God mediated through the authority of His institutions, which are best able to interpret God’s divine will.
+It was, of course, messy and complicated, but a level of stability was maintained through the masses’ willingness to bend a knee to the will of God and take their place in The Great Chain of Being.
+The church’s interpretations of God’s word motivated behavioural norms, conquests, inquisitions, and many different rhythms of cultural activity.

-The invention of the printing press ~1440 meant that copies of books, pamphlets, and posters could be replicated relatively cheaply, which facilitated a massive boom in W3 participation.
-Literacy spread, and through the work of Martin Luther, the translated Bible fell into the hands of the masses who began developing and sharing their own interpretations of God’s will outside of the purview of the Catholic church.
+The invention of the printing press ~1440 meant that copies of books, pamphlets, and posters could be replicated relatively cheaply.
+Literacy spread, and through the work of Martin Luther, a Bible translated from Latin into the common language fell into the hands of the masses, who began developing and sharing personal interpretations of God’s will outside of the purview of the Catholic church and the basis for the institutional legitimacy of the church started to fracture.

 This was a tumultuous time for meaning-making that erupted into decades of war, flurries of collective insanity, and bloody persecutions.

 Those who study media will often point to the invention of the printing press as the technological breakthrough that laid the foundations for the Enlightenment, a period in the 18th century where rational modes of thought spread across the Western world with profound impacts on social organisation.
-The new liberal democratic order was a complete reconfiguration of the nature and scope of W3 based on the radical idea that objective truth exists for all to explore independently, and that we all benefit from the attempt to converge on it in a free and open way.
+The unceasing wars over God’s will had a way of increasing the perceived value of material reality, and the scientific method gained widespread traction as a source of authority.
+The new liberal order that would emerge was a complete reconfiguration of the nature and scope of W3 based on the radical idea that objective truth exists for all to explore and that we all benefit from the attempt to converge on it in a free and open way.

-Since the Enlightenment, the institutions that were seen to mediate between God and the populace slowly began ceding authority to institutions that were seen to mediate between objective reality and the populace - universities, journalistic organisations, and the government.
+Since the Enlightenment, the institutions that were widely believed to mediate between God and the populace slowly began ceding authority to institutions that are believed to mediate between objective reality and the populace - universities, journalistic organisations, and the government.
+Material truth, not God’s truth, is the grounds for their authority.
+It is, of course, messy and complicated, but a level of stability has been maintained through the masses’ willingness to bend a knee to material reality.

 “It is often very illuminating to ask yourself how you got at the facts on which you base your opinion.
 Who actually saw, heard, felt, counted, named the thing, about which you have an opinion?”